-We are committed to fighting elder abuse and improving the quality of life for seniors.
+The Yolo County District Attorney's Offic is committed to fighting elder abuse and improving the quality of life for seniors.
 To that end, the District Attorney’s Office has staff who are specially trained and dedicated to prosecuting crimes against the elderly.
-These specially trained staff investigate and vertically prosecute elder abuse cases.
-This means that one deputy district attorney handles a case from beginning to end.

 Please review this information and discuss it with others.
 If you are concerned that someone is attempting to victimize you or a senior you know, you can contact the following agencies: